Vegan Streusel Cake

 I can’t imagine a family gathering without at least one Streuselkuchen.
 My grandma’s is the best!

 Traditionally, it is made with a lot of sugar and butter – not very healthy and not vegan at all.
-Since I had to make some changes to the recipe anyway (to make it vegan), I decided I’d also try and make it as healthy and as natural as possible.
-So here you have a vegan, oil-free and refined sugar free recipe for German plum streusel cake!
+Since I had to make some changes to the recipe anyway to make it vegan, I decided I’d also try and make it as healthy and as natural as possible.
+So here you have an oil-free and refined sugar free recipe for vegan German streusel cake!

-Streuselkuchen is typically a flat cake that you bake on a baking tray.
-Traditionally, it is made up of three layers.
+This dessert is made up of three layers.
 First, of course, you have a base.
 I decided to go for a simple cake batter although you can totally do a yeast dough, too!

 On top, you have the delicious streusel (crumbs) that give the cake its name.
 Instead of sugar, butter and flour I decided to go with oat flour, almond flour and some agave syrup.
 Of course, you can also use maple syrup or any other sticky sweetener.

-Vegan Plum Streusel Cake With Only Natural Ingredients
+Only Natural Ingredients

-Vegan Plum Streusel Cake
+Vegan Streusel Cake (German)